anthonyrozmajzl/anthonyrozmajzl.com/content/post/Local Missouri Politicians Prioritize Compliance Over The Science.md

 ![CityStLouis](https://user-images.githubusercontent.com/5093552/109894574-bbd37e00-7c5b-11eb-8ea3-67b689bc2b51.jpeg)

 Plain as day, despite having both a mask mandate and capacity restrictions in place at the end of summer, the city of St. Louis saw a massive explosion in cases starting in October.
-Invairably, people will drum up the fraudulent excuse that people suddenly stopped complying and refused to take the mask mandate seriously.
-However, mask data for St. Louis shows that public mask compliance has always remained exceptionally high, thwarting the non-compliance excuse for the October surge.
+Invairably, the above chart will drum up the fraudulent excuse that people suddenly refuesd to comply with the mask mandate and stopped taking the virus seriosuly.
+However, mask and mobility data for St. Louis show that the public mask compliance has always remained exceptionally high, thwarting the non-compliance excuse for the October surge.

 ![st_louis_missouri_mask_wearing.pdf](https://github.com/aroz73096/anthonyrozmajzl.com/files/6080558/st_louis_missouri_mask_wearing.pdf)